cloudfoundry-attic/cf-docs-deprecated/content/tools/STS/configuring-STS.md

 *  Enter an email address and password for the Cloud Foundry target.

-    + For VMware Cloud Foundry or vmforce targets, the email must be pre-registered at the Web site.
+    + For a VMware Cloud Foundry target, the email must be pre-registered at the Web site.
+A **CloudFoundry.com** signup button allows users to pre-register an e-mail account.

     + For Local Cloud or Microcloud targets, use an email address you have already registered, or enter a new email and password to register, and then click